 Are you bilingual?
 Do you have a knack for grammar and writing?
 If so, it may be time to become a translator!

-This job is ideal because just like writing and digital marketing, it’s easy to freelance or work remote with an agency.
-With it, you can finally achieve location independence and make money while traveling the world, just like Daniel and I have been able to do.
+This job is ideal because just like freelance writing or digital marketing, it’s easy to freelance or work remote with an agency.
+When you become a translator you can finally achieve location independence and make money while traveling the world, just like Daniel and I have been able to do.

 For this article, I interviewed two translators.
 Justin started in 2017 and gets most of his work through just one agency.
 The other, Eki, has been working as a translator since 2012 and chose to go the freelancing route.
-Both shared their experiences with me, along with an in-depth look at their lifestyle, hours, finances, and most importantly: the steps they took to get the job.
+Both shared their experiences with me, along with an in-depth look at their lifestyle, hours, finances, and most importantly: the exact steps they took to become a translator.

 Average Income: $2,000 to $4,000 a month